Myles Straw Player Props: Guardians vs. Orioles

 Orioles Pitching Rankings

-- The Orioles have a 4.11 team ERA that ranks 12th among all MLB pitching staffs.
+- The Orioles have the 12th-ranked team ERA across all league pitching staffs (4.09).

-- Orioles pitchers combine to rank 19th in baseball in home runs surrendered (64 total, 1.2 per game).
+- Orioles pitchers combine to rank 19th in baseball in home runs allowed (64 total, 1.2 per game).

+- Gibson (6-3) gets the starting nod for the Orioles in his 12th start of the season.
+He's put together a 3.82 ERA in 66 2/3 innings pitched, with 44 strikeouts.

-- The righty's most recent time out was on Wednesday against the New York Yankees, when he went five innings, surrendering five earned runs while giving up five hits.
+- The right-hander's last appearance was on Thursday against the New York Yankees, when he went seven scoreless innings while giving up two hits.

 © 2023 Data Skrive.
 All rights reserved.